-The American College of Obstetricians and Gynecologists continues to provide guidance regarding the appropriate indications for delivery to prevent neonatal complications of a prolonged pregnancy as well as avoiding the unnecessary delivery of a preterm baby.
-[10, 11]
+The American College of Obstetricians and Gynecologists (ACOG) continues to provide guidance regarding the appropriate indications for delivery to prevent neonatal complications of a prolonged pregnancy, as well as for avoiding the unnecessary delivery of a preterm baby.
+[15, 16]

-Confirming the degree of pulmonary hypertension, prior to instituting therapy, is extremely important.
+Quantifying the degree of pulmonary hypertension, prior to instituting therapy, is essential.

-Prevention is paramount.
+Prevention of MAS is paramount.
 Obstetricians should closely monitor fetal status in an attempt to identify fetal distress.

 When meconium is detected, amnioinfusion with warm, sterile saline is theoretically beneficial to dilute the meconium in the amniotic fluid, thereby minimizing the severity of the aspiration.
-However, current evidence does notsupport routine amnioinfusion to prevent meconium aspiration syndrome.
-[12, 13, 14] One large, multicenter study determined that amnioinfusion did not reduce the risk of moderate or severe meconium aspiration syndrome or meconium aspiration syndrome–related death.
+However, current evidence does not support routine amnioinfusion to prevent MAS.
+[17, 18, 19] One large, multicenter study determined that amnioinfusion did not reduce the risk of moderate or severe MAS or MAS-related death.

-No clinical trials justify suctioning based on the consistency of meconium.
+No clinical trials justify suctioning on the basis of the meconium consistency.
 Do NOT perform the following harmful techniques in an attempt to prevent aspiration of meconium-stained amniotic fluid:

 Squeezing the chest of the baby